-The Chimp is an emotional machine that works with feelings alone.
-Whereas the more logical and "human" part of our brains lies in the prefrontal cortex and this is where logic and reasoning comes into play.
+A Chimp is an emotional machine that works with feelings alone.
+Whereas the more logical and "human" part of our brains lies in the prefrontal cortex, and this is where logic and reasoning comes into play.
 According to Professor Peters, these two parts of the brain act independently.
 Either of them can become boss, although they can also work together.

 If you're feeling anxious and have spiralling negative thoughts, your Chimp is in charge.
 By understanding how your brain works, you can acknowledge the Chimp and slow down your thinking to allow your prefrontal cortex to take charge instead.

 When we're down, we often allow negative thoughts to overwhelm us.
 "What if I'm not good enough?" or "What if I'm not doing enough?".
 Replace these negative thoughts with positive ones, like, "I am doing the best I can" and "There's only so much I can do in one day, I need to give myself a break."

 This is a way of telling your own Chimp to calm down, allowing your "human" self to take charge of your thoughts.

 While you're recognising and understanding the wiring of your brain, change your perspective further by counting your blessings.
 Consider all the things you're grateful: your health, your home, your family.
 Remind yourself of your wins and successes; how far you've come.
 We forget so it's important to remember.

 If none of the above works, talk to a friend, your partner or family member.
 Just getting things off your chest can help.
 And the other person might be able to help you see things from another angle.

 3. Be proactive and make some easy changes